aw31/empirical-ntks/README.md

 python3 ~/empirical-ntks/ntk.py CIFAR-10 resnet-18_pretrained --workers-per-device 4 --grad-chunksize 1900000 --mm-col-chunksize 20000 --loader-batch-size 50 --loader-num-workers 12
 ```

-To work with other datasets or model, see `utils.py` for further options.
+To work with other datasets or models, see `utils.py` for further options.

 ## Implementation